bnolan/echt-server/README.md

 You can run a simple local copy of the Lambda commands via `yarn run server`.
 It'll use the ClaudiaJS proxying system to use locally executed handlers instead of Lambda functions, but interact with the real AWS services.
-By default, it's using the `uat` stage.
-Force a different stage via `yarn run server -- --stage=dev-ingo`.

 In order to use a local server in the app, adjust the `endpoint` URL in `config.js` of the `echt-client` repo (set it to `http://localhost:3000`, without a trailing slash).

 ## Testing

-By default, the client will add new faces to the `uat` stage when run on the simulator or when connected to a local device.
-This stage is shared between developers, with a single users and faces database.
+By default, the client will add new faces to the `uat` environment when run on the simulator or when connected to a local device.
+This environment is shared between developers, with a single users and faces database.
 Previous face recognitions of the same photo or person can mess up new signups.
-You can clear the `uat` database with the following command (add the `YESIMSURE=1` parameter):

-  node tasks/truncate-uat.js

 ## Multiple AWS accounts

 The intention is to move to seperate AWS accounts (all slaved to a master echt account that pays the bill) for test, uat and production.

 Test will be constantly modified and deleted by TravisCI or local end-to-end tests, the UAT environment will be stable and not deleted, but will have only data by Ingo and Ben.
 Beta users (of both the UAT and Prod iphone apps) will connect to the production environment which must be treated carefully as it contains user data.